 - Complete and submit an application packet (see below)

 - Successfully complete mandatory orientation (1.5 days; usually offered twice per month)

 - Must consent to a Criminal Background/ Sex Offender Registry Check

 - Provide authorization for your physician to complete a medical reference form

-- Complete PPD (tuberculosis) & immunization screening through PBH Employee Health
+- Complete PPD (tuberculosis) & immunization screening through PBMC Employee Health

 - Successfully complete training in your assigned area

 - Be a champion of Courteous Communication and Excellence Always.